zackdillabough/toolkit_zdillabough/README.md

 ### Result

-With this tool, synonymous mutations found in the splicing sites are easily filtered for
+With this tool, a novel splicing event causing gene damage was found in the TRAF-3 tumor suppressor gene.
+This tool's approach has proven useful in precision medicine with not only multiple myeloma, but all genetic diseases.

 ## gtfImport